 The tank is full when force of the tank head overcomes the spring force, thereby seating the pilot exhaust valve (16) and unseating the high-pressure valve (15) communicating the pressure port "J" through passageway "M" to the main valve cover port "L" allowing inlet pressure to be applied to the top of the main valve piston closing the valve.
-A 12-inch drop in the tank water level is sufficient to allow the spring force to overcome the decreased tank head acting on the main diaphragm (22) thereby seating the high-pressure valve (15) and unseating the pilot exhaust valve (16) communicating the cover port "L" through passageway "M" to the exhaust port "N." This allows the pressure that was holding the main valve piston closed to be exhausted through port "N" thereby opening the main valve to replenish the tank.
+When consumption causes the supply side pressure to fall below tank head, the pressure on top of the diaphragm is exhausted through the auxiliary check valve faster than it can be admitted through the orifice nipple's restriction.
+This allows the spring force to overcome the decreased head acting on the main diaphragm (22) thereby seating the high-pressure valve (15) and unseating the pilot exhaust valve (16) communicating the cover port "L" through passageway "M" to the exhaust port "N."

+This allows the pressure that was holding the main valve piston closed to be exhausted through port "N" thereby opening the main valve allowing flow from the tank back into the supply side system.